siloksan/eCommerce-app/README.md

 This is a final project for the [Rolling Scopes School Frontend Course](https://rs.school/courses/javascript-mentoring-program).

+## About the project

+This is an eCommerce online shopping portal powered by CommerceTools.
+The application is ensured to be user friendly and provides a pleasant experience for users on various devices.

+The key pages for this application are:
+- Login Page
+- Registration Page
+- Main Page
+- Catalog Product Page
+- Detailed Product Page
+- User Profile Page
+- Basket Page
+- About us page

+## Technology stack

+### Main technologies
+- React + TypeScript
+- Sass + modules.scss

+### Development tools
+- Vite
+- Vitest
+- Husky
+- ESlint + Prettier

 ### Available Scripts

 In this project, you can run the following scripts: